BrendaEgeland/minutes-agendas-newsletters/readme.txt

 and are *not* indexed in the database.
 This allows users to mass-upload existing files through an ftp program if necessary.

+More information can be found at [the plugin website](http://www.redletterdesign.net/wp/minutes-agendas-newsletters/)

 = Current Features =

 * Upload pdfs of minutes, agendas and newsletters